A Polygon Pour (brighter red) being used to create a large GND area on a board.

-Place new, or drag existing polygon pours so that they are overlapping the required base polygon pour - this is the pour from which to be 'subtracted'.
+Place new or drag existing polygon pours so that they are overlapping the required base polygon pour.
+This is the pour to be 'subtracted from'.

-Select the base polygon pour, right-click then choose the Polygon Actions » Subtract Polygons From Selected command from the context menu.
+Right-click over one of the pours in the selection then choose the Polygon Actions » Subtract Polygons From Selected command from the context menu.

 To select or edit a polygon, first switch to the layer on which the polygon is located.

-Placing the cursor over the Polygon Pour object, right-clicking then choosing Properties from the context menu.
+Right-click on the Polygon Pour then select Properties from the context menu.

-If the Properties panel is already active, by selecting the Polygon Pour object.
+If the Properties panel is already active, click once on the Polygon Pour to select it.

 Polygon Fill Modes